Hello.

 Closer to home I found myself making confusing things real at the University of Liverpool, delivering comics, critters and conferences with national and regional collectives.
 Biomedical engineering might be a stretch of the imagination for most but we can all get a comic character.

-Over the pandemic I found myself managing content and creatives at FASTN.
-The most significant task for FASTN was redeveloping their website, their branding, the charities image and tone of voice so it better represented the place and space it has become.
+Over the pandemic I found myself managing content and creatives at FASTN before it was subsumed into other entities.
+The most significant task for FASTN was redeveloping their website, their branding, the charities image and tone of voice so it better represented the place and space it had become.
 Not a small ask.
-I had all that finished before I realised that the orange colour of their brandinf was exactly the same as the colour of my office…
+I had all that finished before I realised that the orange colour of their branding was exactly the same as the colour of my office…

 I write and take pictures for a host of lovely people, from Getintothis in Liverpool, The Thin Air in Ireland and Folk & Tumble in Belfast on everything, from The Turner Prize win for Granby4Streets, music on Bold Street and old REM albums.
 (Check the words page).
 I make the occasional film.